-- A. The District 518 Committee for Reevaluation of Resources shall be made up yearly, prior to September 22, of seven (7) members from School District 518. - B. Categories 1 through 7 listed below, shall each be two-year terms.
-The odd numbered categories shall be elected/selected in the fall of the odd numbered years; the even numbered categories shall be elected/selected in the fall of the even numbered years. - 1.
+- A. District 518 will establish a Committee for Reevaluation of Resources up to seven (7) members from School District 518. - B. The committee would consist of the following individuals; - 1.
 One member elected/selected from the Board of Education. - 2.
 One building principal or assistant principal selected by the Superintendent. - 3.
-One elementary teacher elected/selected by the Education Minnesota, Worthington.
+One elementary teacher elected/selected by the Education Minnesota, Worthington. - 4.
+One secondary teacher elected/selected by the Education Minnesota, Worthington. - 5.
+One Secondary (K-12 grade) media person staff. - 6.
+One support staff member or High School Student Council representative dependent on the issue will be selected by the Superintendent.